 Financial support for RNs taking their certification exams or obtaining certification renewal.

 Provision of other types of compensation (e.g., pay differential, education leave for exam preparation, continuous learning support, purchase of resource materials, provision of study room).

 Encouragement of RNs to act as mentors, either on a day-to-day basis with workplace colleagues or for the CNA Certification Mentorship Program.

 Support of professional participation on a CNA-certification examination committee or other examination development activities.

-The deadline for receiving nominations with supporting documentation (preferably no more than five to six pages) is February 25, 2013.
-Electronic nominations will be accepted.
+The deadline for receiving nominations with supporting documentation (preferably no more than five to six pages) is February 25, 2014.
+Electronic nominations are welcome.

 CNA reviews all nominations and, in collaboration with a health-care organization, makes the decision on the recipient of the Employer Recognition Award.
-Nominees for the Employer Recognition Award are also considered for the honourable mention and Innovation Award categories.
+Nominees for the Employer Recognition Award are also considered for honourable mention as well as for the Innovation Award.

 Influenza is a serious illness that disproportionately affects certain populations who have a higher risk of complications.
 Influenza immunization, as the most effective method of preventing the flu, allows health-care workers to protect themselves, their families and those in their care.